Bruno-SSC/Dessert-Shop/commit_log.md

     Working on the mobile version.
 Implemented the product list for devices up to 390px. com9
-    fixed the images to be responsive for screens smaller the 390px and ajusted the cart component as well.
+    fixed the images to be responsive for screens smaller the 390px and ajusted the cart component as well. com10
+    Learned how to use scss variables with angular and finished responsiveness for mobile, tablet, laptop and bigger monitors. com11
+    what about checking the mixins?